charliemitchell/glad/README.md

    dataVersions.extend('toProtected', myExtension);

    // ...
-Then Somewhere else, in some other file
+Then somewhere else, in some other file

    var dataVersions = require('glad').dataVersions;
    dataVersions.create({